dapperdandev/xbox-cloud-gaming-android/README.md

 # Xbox Cloud Gaming PWA on Android
 ## Optimized for Chromecast with Google TV
+>:warning: Performance tanked on Android 12 :disappointed:.
+Feel free to clone/fork and attempt to produce your own apk files, but don't expect miracles.
+The reality is that we're trying to find a way to run an app designed for 64-bit systems to run on a 32-bit system :warning:

 A wrapper for the Xbox Cloud Gaming PWA that generates a .apk file that can be installed on Chromecast with Google TV (CCWGTV).

 ## Installation